microsoft/vscode-dev-containers/containers/kubernetes-helm/README.md

             "-v", "$HOME/.minikube:/root/.minikube-localhost"]
     ```

-3. Update `.bashrc` to automatically swap out localhost for host.docker.internal in a container copy of the Kubernetes config and optionally Minikube certificates if the volume is enabled.
+3. Update `.bashrc` to automatically swap out `localhost` for `host.docker.internal` in the container's copy of the Kubernetes config and (optionally) Minikube certificates.
 From `.devcontainer/Dockerfile`:

     ```Dockerfile
     RUN echo '\n\